ssk5460/DraggableFlipView/README.md

 ```

 # How To Use
-Add DraggableFlipView widget to your layout.
+1. Add DraggableFlipView widget to your layout.
-Configure two layouts to show front view and back view.
+2. Configure two layouts to show front view and back view, just like the code below:
-Set two layout in the DraggableFlipView widget.
-In the case of lower xml, I make layouts called view_front and view_back and set it.

 ```xml
 <com.github.sasakicks.draggableflipview.DraggableFlipView